-Even if it’s impossible to travel to Italy right away, you can still feel transported by the sights and sounds from a movie about Italy.
-These are 10 of our favourite movies set in Italy.
+Even if it’s impossible to travel to Italy right away, you can still feel transported by the sights and sounds of a movie about Italy.
+These are 10 of our favorite movies set in Italy.
 These movies are timeless classics so it would be a mistake not to see them before you travel.
-If you’re looking to improve your Italian before your trip, it might be worth watching the Italian films in their original language with English subtitles.
+If you’re looking to improve your Italian before your trip, it might be worth watching Italian films in their original language with English subtitles.

 These are our top 10 Italian movies.

-Roman Holiday –Head to Rome, 1950’s, with Audrey Hepburn and Gregory Peck from the award winning English language film!
-Film follows a vacationing princess in Rome, who decides to go on her own and see Rome alone.
+Roman Holiday –Head to Rome, 1950s, with Audrey Hepburn and Gregory Peck from the award-winning English language film!
+The film follows a vacationing princess in Rome, who decides to go on her own and see Rome alone.
 She meets a reporter and takes him on an unforgettable scooter ride!

-Il Postino If you are looking for romance and breathtaking views of Sicily, the islands off Naples and other parts of Italy, this film is for you.
-This charming story tells the story of a man who falls for a beautiful woman and uses poetry to win her affections.
+Il Postino If you are looking for romance and breathtaking views of Sicily, the islands of Naples, and other parts of Italy, this film is for you.
+This charming story tells the story of a man who falls for a beautiful woman and uses poetry to win her affection.
 It was released in 1994.
 Only in Italy ).

-La Dolce Vita One of the most beloved films in the history Italian cinema!
-Federico Fellini’s 1960 film tells the story about a journalist searching for love in Rome.
+La Dolce Vita is One of the most beloved films in the history of Italian cinema!
+Federico Fellini’s 1960 film tells the story of a journalist searching for love in Rome.
 We love the iconic scenes of the Eternal City and especially the famous swim at the Trevi Fountain.

 A Room with a View: One of the most well-known stories set in Italy!
 Based on E.M.
 Forster’s novel, the 1985 film was also included in our top books on Italy list!
 It transports you back to Florence in the Victorian era.
 A time of elegance and mystery.